 And that's how this process begins.

-And then you've got you know, Flynn who's like, hey, I'm a big fan of Israel, helped him, worked with him, on on, but they stood down on October 7th, they're trying to drag us into war.
+And then you've got, you know, Flynn, who's like, hey, I'm a big fan of Israel, helped them, worked with them, on and on.

-They are manipulating the White House, and they're a danger.
+They are manipulating the White House and they're a danger.

 So I've got to come out against what's happening in Israel.